Academic customer

 Rehabilitation

-The process through which a partner will undertake a specific set of mutually agreed-upon governance and/or operational reforms to improve its ethics and compliance program.
+The process through which a partner will undertake a specific set of mutually agreed upon governance and/or operational reforms to improve its ethics and compliance program.

 Remediation